 1. Healthcare management

-Many students who start out as a medical assistant choose to advance their education with a bachelor’s degree in healthcare administration or management.
+Many students who start out as a medical assistant choose to advance their education with a bachelor’s degree in health administration or management.
 Graduates of a healthcare management program can pursue advanced roles in a variety of healthcare industries, including insurance, healthcare policy, healthcare finance, and information management, as well as various clinical settings.

 Healthcare management job titles include: